vcgato29/XCoin/README.md

 Development
 --------

-To start building peer applications for NEO on Windows, you need to download [Visual Studio 2017](https://www.visualstudio.com/products/visual-studio-community-vs), install the [.NET Framework 4.7 Developer Pack](https://www.microsoft.com/en-us/download/details.aspx?id=55168) and the [.NET Core SDK](https://www.microsoft.com/net/core).
+To start building peer applications for XCoin on Windows, you need to download [Visual Studio 2018](https://www.visualstudio.com/products/visual-studio-community-vs), install the [.NET Framework 4.7 Developer Pack](https://www.microsoft.com/en-us/download/details.aspx?id=55168) and the [.NET Core SDK](https://www.microsoft.com/net/core).

 If you need to develop on Linux or macOS, just install the [.NET Core SDK](https://www.microsoft.com/net/core).

-To install Neo SDK to your project, run the following command in the [Package Manager Console](https://docs.nuget.org/ndocs/tools/package-manager-console):
+To install XCoin SDK to your project, run the following command in the [Package Manager Console](https://docs.nuget.org/ndocs/tools/package-manager-console):

 ```
-PM> Install-Package Neo
+PM> Install-Package XCoin
 ```

-For more information about how to build DAPPs for NEO, please read the [documentation](http://docs.neo.org/en-us/sc/introduction.html)|[文档](http://docs.neo.org/zh-cn/sc/introduction.html).
+For more information about how to build DAPPs for XCoin, please read the [documentation](http://docs.XCoin.org/en-us/sc/introduction.html)|[文档](http://docs.XCoin.org/zh-cn/sc/introduction.html).

 How to Contribute
 --------

-You can contribute to NEO with [issues](https://github.com/neo-project/neo/issues) and [PRs](https://github.com/neo-project/neo/pulls).
+You can contribute to XCoin with [issues](https://github.com/XCoin-project/XCoin/issues) and [PRs](https://github.com/XCoin-project/XCoin/pulls).
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

 We use and recommend the following workflow: